The Finite-Temperature Behavior of a Triangular Heisenberg Antiferromagnet: Introduction

 \section{Introduction}

 The antiferromagnetic (AF) Heisenberg model on the triangular lattice is the eldest daughter of frustrated magnetism.
-Beyond its fundamental theoretical importance, there has in recent years been renewed interests in it driven by the discovery of new materials.
+Beyond its fundamental theoretical importance, it has received renewed interest in recent years, driven by the discovery of new materials.
 In particular, the $S=1/2$ delafossites NaYbSe$_2$, KYbSe$_2$ and CsYbSe$_2$ are layered triangular lattice materials with negligible interlayer couplings.
-They are believed to be described by a $J_1$-$J_2$ AF \textit{quantum} Heisenberg model with $J_2$ in proximity to a suggested quantum spin liquid (QSL) region~\cite{Scheie2024, Scheie2024_2,Xie2023}.
+They are believed to be described by a $J_1$-$J_2$ AF \textit{quantum} Heisenberg model (see Fig.~\ref{fig:lattice} for definitions of exchange couplings) with $J_2$ in proximity to a suggested quantum spin liquid (QSL) region~\cite{Scheie2024, Scheie2024_2,Xie2023}.
 Recent studies of $S=2$ h-Lu$_{0.3}$Y$_{0.7}$MnO$_3$ and $S=5/2$ h-Lu$_{0.47}$Sc$_{0.53}$FeO$_3$ have further highlighted the interplay of frustration, quantum effects, and potential applications of triangular Heisenberg magnets in spintronics and quantum information~\cite{Yano2024}.

-While these systems are inherently quantum mechanical, important insight can be obtained through their classical analogs.
-The classical Heisenberg model emerges as the $S\to \infty$ limit of the quantum spin model.
-This limit is not only appropriate for large-spin materials, but serves also as a reference for understanding the landscape of ordered phases and thermal behavior from which quantum fluctuations may induce novel phenomena such as spin liquids.
-For instance, the QSL regime of the quantum $J_1$-$J_2$ AF Heisenberg model lies close to a phase boundary in the classical model where for small $J_2/J_1 < 1/8$, the ground state exhibits 120{\degree} order, while a stripe phase is stabilized for $J_2/J_1 > 1/8$.
+Although these systems are inherently quantum mechanical, the classical Heisenberg model emerges as the $S\to \infty$ limit of the quantum spin model.
+This limit is not only appropriate for large-spin materials, but serves also as a guide for locating regions where different classical orders are nearly degenerate and the ordering temperature is suppressed.
+In such regions, it is natural to expect quantum fluctuations to play an important role in the corresponding quantum model at low temperatures.
+They may destabilize classical order and potentially induce quantum‑disordered phases, including QSLs or other exotic states.
+For example, the QSL regime of the quantum $J_1$-$J_2$ AF Heisenberg model lies close to a phase boundary in the classical model.

-The classical Heisenberg model on the triangular lattice with further-neighbor interactions have mainly been studied in the $T=0$ limit~\cite{Rastelli1980,Jolicoeur1990, Korshunov1993}, presenting a ground state phase diagram with a wide range of single-$\qv$ orders allowing for breaking of discrete lattice symmetries.
-Thus, the introduction of further-neighbor interactions can stabilize new phases and expand the parameter space for unconventional magnetic order.
+The classical Heisenberg model on the triangular lattice with up to third-neighbor interactions has a rich ground state phase diagram~\cite{Rastelli1980,Jolicoeur1990, Korshunov1993, Messio2011, Mohylna2022}.
 Yet, the fate of these phases at finite temperatures remains largely unresolved.
+Although the Mermin-Wagner theorem precludes breaking of the global spin symmetry at finite temperatures~\cite{Mermin1966}, phase transitions can break discrete lattice symmetries, leading to, e.g., single-$\qv$ spiral states.
+To our knowledge, only a few exchange parameter points have been investigated as a function of temperature~\cite{Kawamura1984,Kawamura2010,Aoyama2020,Mohylna2022}.